 How to Feed Your Dog

 Feed your dog small portions, more than once a day.
 All the studies agree that the more often you can feed your dog (usually 2-3 times per day), the easier it is for them to digest.
-Feeding your dog more than once a day can help to keep everything moving through the digestion process.
+Feeding your dog more than once a day can help to keep everything moving through the digestive system.

 Is your dog one of those that snarfs down his food is five seconds flat?
 This can also cause GDV to occur.
-Many dogs that feel or have felt deprived (like rescue dogs) eat their food at a rapid rate because in the past, they have not known when their next meal will appear.
-Also, dogs naturally, as a survival instinct, eat quickly so that other animals will not eat their food before they get the chance.
+Many dogs that feel or have felt deprived (like rescue dogs) eat their food at a rapid rate because, in the past, they have not known when their next meal will appear.
+As a survival instinct, dogs naturally eat quickly so that other animals will not eat their food before they get the chance.
 Make your dog eat more slowly.
 This can be achieved in a number of different ways.
-You can use a treat ball or kong, or you can physically regulate the amount by feeding your dog a few kernels at a time.
+Invest in a dog food bowl that slows down eating, such as an interactive feeder.
+If you have multiple dogs, feed them at a distance from one another to eliminate competition for food.

-The last preventative step may be the hardest.
-To prevent GDV, it is very important to remove unneeded stress from your dog’s routine.
+This preventative step may be the hardest.
+To prevent GDV, it is very important to remove stress from your dog’s routine.
 Try to kennel your dog less often.
 This can be difficult if you travel frequently, and do not have an alternate plan for your dog’s care.
-There are many alternatives to kenneling your dog.
-One example of this is the website, “Rover.com”.
-This is a place where you can find at-home care for your dog while you are away.
+Consider a pet sitter.
+Look to Wag!, for example, as an option where your pet can be cared for in your own home when you are away.
+Other stress relievers are to provide your pooch with a quiet retreat for resting, and have plenty of mentally stimulating toys around the house for them to play with.

 Although exercise is a great way to keep your dog’s digestive system in working order, do not exercise your dog directly after eating.
 Almost everyone has heard of the “don’t swim after you eat” rule.
 This is the same concept for walking your dog.
 If you can help it, wait about an hour or so after feeding your dog to do much strenuous exercise.
 Give your dog’s digestive system a little time to do its job before adding exercise to the mix.